Thermal Energy Storage

 TES systems can be used in various applications, from residential and commercial buildings to industrial processes and power generation.
 Some of the most common applications are:

-Heating and cooling of buildings: TES can store excess heat or cold during off-peak hours and release it during peak hours, reducing the energy consumption and costs of HVAC systems.
+Heating and cooling of buildings: TES can store excess heat or cold during off-peak hours and release it during peak hours, reducing the power consumption and costs of HVAC systems.

-Industrial processes: TES can store excess heat from industrial processes, such as furnaces or boilers, and reuse it for other functions, reducing energy consumption and costs.
+Industrial processes: TES can store excess heat from industrial processes, such as furnaces or boilers, and reuse it for other functions, reducing power consumption and costs.

 Power generation: TES can be used in power plants, such as CSP plants, to store excess heat and generate electricity during peak demand.

-Transport: TES can be used in electric vehicles to store thermal energy and reduce the battery size and weight, increasing the range and performance.
+Transport: TES can be utilized in electric vehicles to store TE, thereby reducing the battery size and weight, and increasing the range and performance.

 Promising Emerging Technologies